-The development complies with POI on the basis that the proposed service station and shop address critical community needs, do not adversely impact the site's environmental values, and align with the intent of the Low Impact Tourism Accommodation Precinct.
-Despite being identified as inconsistent uses in the Conservation zone, the service station and shop are essential for enhancing local resilience and supporting sustainable development in the Cape Tribulation and Daintree Coast region.
+The development complies with POI on the basis that the proposed service station, food and drink outlet and shop address critical community needs, do not adversely impact the site's environmental values, and align with the intent of the Low Impact Tourism Accommodation Precinct.
+Despite being identified as inconsistent uses in the Conservation zone, the service station, food and drink outlet and shop are essential for enhancing local resilience and supporting sustainable development in the Cape Tribulation and Daintree Coast region.
 The proposal aligns with the overall outcomes sought by the Conservation zone code within the Douglas Shire Planning Scheme, ensuring a balanced approach to development that respects and enhances the natural environment.